jimhigson/oboe.js-dissertation/main/main.md

 testability the state is delegated to a simple state-storing unit.
 The intricate logic may then be expressed as a separately tested set of side-effect free functions which transition between one state and the next.
-Although proof of correctness is impossible, for whichever results the functions give while under test, uninfluenced by state I can be confident that they will always yield the same response given the same future events.
+Although proof of correctness is difficult, for whichever results the functions give while under test, uninfluenced by state I can be confident that they will always yield the same response given the same future events.
 The separate unit maintaining the state has exactly one